How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Method

-In the $\mathtt{SMDP}$ simulation, as discussed in \citet{halodemographic}, the Rockstar algorithm can reliably resolve halos with $\geq 100$ particles which corresponds to $M_{\rm vir} \geq 9.6 \times 10^{9} \; h^{-1}M_{\odot}$.
-The advantage of using the $\mathtt{SMDP}$ simulation is that it satisfies both the size and resolution requirements of studying the galaxy--halo connection in a wide range of luminosity thresholds.
-Fainter galaxy samples reside in lower mass halos, and the more luminous galaxy samples considered in this investigation occupy higher comoving volumes.
+The Rockstar algorithm, in SMDP, can reliably resolve halos with $\geq 100$ particles, which corresponds to $M_{\rm vir} \geq 9.6 \times 10^{9} \; h^{-1}M_{\odot}$~\citep{halodemographic}.
+The $\mathtt{SMDP}$ simulation satisfies both the size and resolution requirements of studying the galaxy--halo connection in a wide range of luminosity thresholds.
+For fainter galaxy samples, the faintest galaxies reside in lower mass halos, which requires high resolution.
+Meanwhile for luminous galaxy samples, their lower number densities requires a large comoving volume.

 Furthermore, since we are studying the higher order halo occupation statistics, the concentration-dependence in particular, it is important to use a simulation that can resolve the internal structure of halos.
+We only keep the Rockstar halos with more than $1000$ particles, for which the halo concentration can be determined reliably.
+This corresponds to a minimum viral mass of $M_{\rm vir} \geq 9.6 \times 10^{10} \; h^{-1}M_{\odot}$.
+Based on this halo mass cut, we exclude the faintest DR7 galaxies samples from our analysis.

-In the context of Subhalo-Abundance matching modeling, accuracy of which depends on subhalo completeness especially in the low mass limit, the $\mathtt{SMDP}$ simulation has been used to model the faintest galaxy samples in the SDSS data (see \citet{hod_vs_sham}).
+In the context of Subhalo-Abundance Matching models, which requires subhalo completeness in the low mass limit, the $\mathtt{SMDP}$ simulation has been used to model the faintest galaxy samples in the SDSS data~\citep[see][]{hod_vs_sham}.

 The added advantage of using the $\mathtt{SMDP}$ simulation over some of the other industrial simulation boxes commonly used in the literature such as $\mathtt{Bolshoi}$ (\citealt{Klypin2011,smallmultidark}) simulation is its larger comoving volume.
 Larger volume makes this simulation more suitable for performing inference with $L_{\star}$ (corresponding to $M_{\rm r} \sim -20.44$, see \citealt{blanton2003}) and more luminous than $L_{\star}$ galaxy samples that occupy larger comoving volumes.